Updated: September 28, 2023

 How much does buying a farm in Portugal cost?

 The cost for farms varies depending on many factors, such as age, type of building, location, the offer, etc. If you look for cheap farms for sale in Portugal, you can find some properties at €250,000.00 or even cheaper.
 There are also many properties on the higher end of the spectrum.
-A 7-bedroom country house in Santarém (land is 4000m², with riding arena and horse stalls, situated about 50 minutes from Lisbon) can cost you €580,000.
-Or there is another farm ranch in Caniçada, Braga (with ten beds, 4000m²) costing €690,000.
+To provide you with some examples, a 7-bedroom country house in Santarém (land is 4000m², with riding arena and horse stalls, situated about 50 minutes from Lisbon) can cost you €580,000, while a farm ranch in Caniçada, Braga (with ten beds, 4000m²) will set you back about €690,000.
 This is just to provide you with an indication of the prices that you can expect.

 Luxury farms for sale in Portugal

 To provide you with an indication of the more luxurious farms in the country, a farm with a vineyard in the Douro Valley (total size of 700m² and 10 hectares) will cost you €2,350,000.00.
 In the Alentejo, a luxury 4-bedroom equestrian farmhouse would set you back €750,000.00.
 Closer to the center of the country, a Silver Coast countryside farm-style villa will cost €349,000.00.
-Properties that come with additional features, such as a swimming pool, private gym, or additional security, will obviously boost the price.

 How to find the right property?

 To buy a property in Portugal, start with research.
 Firstly, it is a good idea to have a general idea of the prices.
 Check out some of the Portuguese platforms where you can find this information.
-While there is no Zillow Portugal, a couple of good real estate websites where you can find countryside properties and farms for sale in Portugal include Idealista and Imovirtual.
+While there is no Zillow Portugal, it is worth doing some market research to get an overview of the market, such as ballpoint figures of property prices and the types of properties that you will come across.

 It is worth having an experienced estate agent on your side.
 It is always good to have an impartial buyer’s agent on your side, such as Goldcrest, who can help you secure the best properties suited for you and help you with the buying process.
-Goldcrest also have exclusive access to new listings that you will not find elsewhere on the market.
+Goldcrest also has exclusive direct access to new listings that you will not find elsewhere on the market.

 Best Areas to Look for Farms for Sale in Portugal